Commonjava/indy/user/addons/dot-maven/index.md

 ### WebDAV for Your Stored Artifacts

-The dotMaven AProx add-on aims to give you a filesystem mount that you can browse to see what content AProx has cached (or is hosting).
+The dotMaven Indy add-on aims to give you a filesystem mount that you can browse to see what content Indy has cached (or is hosting).
 Sometimes this can be a convenient way to quickly look at what a certain POM or metadata file contains, in your native text editor.
-This is a read-only view of the content AProx manages, and as such there really isn't too much to add.
+This is a read-only view of the content Indy manages, and as such there really isn't too much to add.

 ### Client APIs